epduskey/hmmdiadromy/README.txt

 The HMM folder contains all code necessary to replicate the simulation study found in Duskey and Sullivan 2021, and referenced and altered in Duskey, Higgs, Fox, Breece, and Sullivan 2022.
 We will update with the full citations when the articles have been accepted for publication.
 Briefly, the code can simulate migratory paths for diadromous fish, and then run a Bayesian Hidden markov model (HMM) with nested Markov movement processes describing upriver and downriver migration.
-The model also includes a logistic model of habitat preference, and a basical model of search and detection.
+The model also includes a logistic model of habitat preference, and a basic model of search and detection.

 ## Requirements